-When you enter the smugglers run queue have the app open to identify what you need to play the scavenger hunt.
+When you enter the smuggler’s run queue have the app open to identify what you need to play the scavenger hunt.
 If you’ve been playing the Star Wars Datapad portion of the app game, you may have to close out and re-open so that you can select “Flight Crews Wanted.”
 The App will prompt you as you move through the queue to identify certain things.
-Here’s just a few of the things you’ll find along the way.
+Here are just a few of the things you’ll find along the way.

 - Check out the crates as you enter the queue.
-To the left of them you’ll see the table where Han and Lando played the game, sabacc in Solo: A Star Wars Story.
+To the left of them, you’ll see the table where Han and Lando played a game in Solo: A Star Wars Story.
 This is the game that gets Han Solo the Millennium Falcon.

-- To the right of the game table you’ll notice the DLT-34 heavy blasters used by the Imperial stromtroopers in Star Wars: A New Hope.
+- To the right of the game table, you’ll notice the DLT-34 heavy blasters used by the Imperial stormtroopers in Star Wars: A New Hope.